soumaya-brz/holbertonschool-low_level_programming/functions_pointers/README.md

 # Function Pointers

-This project is about using function pointers in C. It contains functions that take other functions as arguments and demonstrate how to use them.
+This project contains examples and exercises on function pointers in C.